Bharath-Chowdhary-N/Einstein-Radius-Predictor/README.md

 ## Images

 Image Data can be requested to us.
-We will provide a drive link upon request (contact: b.c.nagam@rug.nl)
+We will provide a drive link upon request.
+A sample of 5 images has been added as Sample_Einstein_radius_array.txt.
+Thae array is of shape (5,101*101).
+You have to first reshape this array into (5,101,101,1) before using in the model.
+(contact: b.c.nagam@rug.nl)

 ### Good Predictions